Welcome to Solar in the Community

 When the Illinois Power Agency (IPA) opened up the application for community solar projects, it received significantly more applications than the agency could fund.
 In April 2019, the IPA held its first lottery to determine which proposed community solar projects would get funding.
 Click here to see the lottery results.

 The lottery was split into two groups, one for Ameren and MidAmerican Territory (Group A) and one for ComEd Territory (Group B).
 The IPA split it because these projects are funded by utility ratepayers, and the agency needed to ensure that the correct number of projects were built in each territory.
 For a list of projects in progress, click here.

-Click HERE to download a PDF of CUB’s Community Solar fact sheet.
-(See CUB’s Clean Energy page for a full listing of our fact sheets.)
+See CUB’s Clean Energy page for a full listing of our fact sheets.

 Listen to this episode of Power Source, CUB’s podcast.
 CUB’s resident solar expert, Christina Uzzo, lays out the different ways to go solar, the incentives for switching, and where to find good information about the renewable resource.